sr320/course-497-2018/materials/dplyr.md

 > * download [`surveys.csv`](https://ndownloader.figshare.com/files/2292172).
 > * download [`species.csv`](https://ndownloader.figshare.com/files/3299483).
 > * Consider removing the `dplyr` package so you can demonstrate installing it.
->     * Linux users: you may not want to do this because the source install is slow

 ### Packages